ghayem/ghayem.github.io/_pages/about.md

 - Productivity is also important.
 That's where team working takes place.
 - Team working requires strong communication skills.
 That's why ethics is important.
 - Ethics directly relates to mental health.<br/>
-**Conclusion:** The prerequisite of a researcher is to have good mental health, which needs attention.
+**Conclusion:** The prerequisite of a researcher is to have good mental health, which needs special care.